Randolph College Home Page Give Today! Support Randolph College

 These are courses you may take as you pursue a major or minor in cognitive science.

-COGS 2221 - Introduction To Linguistics
+COGS 2221 - Introduction to Linguistics

 This course is an introduction to language as an object of study.
 It will examine core areas of linguistic analysis including phonetics/phonology (sound systems), morphology (word formation), syntax (sentence structure), and semantics (meaning).
 Students will analyze language data across diverse languages, exploring language variation, change, and acquisition.
 Credit hours: 4.
 Prerequisite: sophomore standing or permission of instructor.